Oxford Divorce Solicitors

 - We offer a range of competitive fees to suit your financial circumstances, while still offering city expertise

-For further information about our Oxford divorce solicitors, please contact Rachael Oakes, Partner & Head of Family Law at Freeths, on 0845 128 6960 or submit a secure enquiry form.
+For further information about our Oxford divorce solicitors, please contact Joanne Thomas, Director at Freeths, on 0345 128 6960 or submit a secure enquiry form.

-“She is a class act; she is absolutely brilliant with clients and has a pleasant approach.”
-(Client)
+“They are a class act; absolutely brilliant with clients and has a pleasant approach.”

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.